FLHDE/freelancer-text-strings-revision/README.md

 Before each time you commit your changes, please export all of the DLLs using [FLInfocardIE](https://forge.the-starport.net/projects/fldev/files).
 This is to ensure that all changes you've made are visible in plain text.

+** N.B.
+If you encounter any issues with Git tracking your changes in any of the DLL files, follow the instructions from [this Stack Overflow answer](https://stackoverflow.com/a/24316479).
+Git doesn't seem to really like binary files for some reason.

 ## Installation instructions
 ### Freelancer Mod Manager v1.3
 * Download the mod under "Releases"